There’s no getting away from it. If you run a business, sooner or later you’ll need some copy.

 A professional copywriter will have a head full of great ideas and a portfolio full of genuine work samples.

-Copywriting is their real job, not that thing they do for extra cash.
+Copywriting is their real job, not that thing they added to their profile on the off chance.

 2. Write a brief